Landing at Scarlet Beach: Consolidation

 Around daybreak, Pike's A Company, 2/17th Infantry Battalion, reached the village of Katika, which turned out to be a clearing with some dilapidated huts.
 His company came under fire from Katika Spur, the high ground to the west, which was strongly held by the 9th Company, 80th Infantry Regiment and a company of the 238th Infantry Regiment.
-The Japanese attempted to outflank A Company on its left, but ran into Capitan L. Snell's D Company, 2/15th Infantry Battalion.
+The Japanese attempted to outflank A Company on its left, but ran into Captain L. Snell's D Company, 2/15th Infantry Battalion.

-The Japanese positions were well-sited on the spur for an attack from the east along the track from Katika to Sattelberg, but at this point, Captain B. G. Cribb, the commander of D Company, 2/13th Infantry Battalion, came on the radio and announced that he was in contact with the Japanese to the west, and was going to attack from that direction.
-A furious fight ensured.
+The Japanese positions were well-sited on the spur for an attack from the east along the track from Katika to Sattelberg, but at this point, Captain B. G. Cribb, the commander of D Company, 2/13th Infantry Battalion, came on the radio and announced he was in contact with the Japanese to the west, and was going to attack from that direction.
+A furious fight ensued.
 The Japanese held their fire until the Australians were almost on top of them.
-Realising that the position was stronger than he had thought, Cribb withdrew after suffering eight dead and twenty wounded.
+Realising the position was stronger than he had thought, Cribb withdrew after suffering eight dead and twenty wounded.
 Windeyer ordered the 2/17th to bypass the position and proceed to its objective, the high ground south of the Song River.
 The 2/15th was ordered to attack Katika Spur.
 The attack was delivered at 15:15 after a preliminary bombardment by 3 inch mortars, but the Japanese defenders had withdrawn, leaving behind eight dead.
 By nightfall, most of the brigade was on their objectives.

 The seventh wave, made up of USS LST-67, LST-452, and LST-454, arrived at Scarlet Beach at midnight.
 As with the previous wave, each carried an Australian labour force which unloaded the LSTs under the direction of the Shore Battalion.
 The LSTs retracted at 03:00 in order to be well clear before dawn.
 During the first day, Australian casualties were 20 killed, 65 wounded, and nine missing, all of whom were eventually found to be either dead or wounded.
-The VII Amphibious Force reported that three men had been wounded.
+The VII Amphibious Force reported three of its men were wounded.

 Reinforcement

 Blamey relinquished command of New Guinea Force on 22 September, handing over to Lieutenant General Sir Iven Mackay.
 As one of his final actions before returning to LHQ in Brisbane, Blamey instructed Herring to arrange for the reinforcement of Finschhafen with an extra brigade and 9th Division Headquarters.
 That day, though, MacArthur, who also returned to Brisbane on 24 September, had issued an instruction that operations at Finschhafen were "to be so conducted as to avoid commitment of amphibious means beyond those allotted".
 Barbey therefore declined to arrange for the reinforcement of Finschhafen.
 Mackay took up the matter with Carpender, who likewise demurred.
-MacArthur feared that committing additional resources would tie them up, and perhaps result in losses, that would delay upcoming operations, relinquishing the initiative to the Japanese.
+MacArthur feared that committing additional resources would tie them up, and perhaps result in losses that would delay upcoming operations, relinquishing the initiative to the Japanese.
 Ironically, the delay in reinforcing Finschhafen would cause just that.